msz/trellis/README.md

 The `Preload()` call is never mandatory and the code will work without worrying about which fields exactly are used by the transformations.
 At the same time, it's easy to speed up the code with `Preload()`.

 # TODOs
-* Make LazyAPI all-async to make creating MongoDB adapter possible
+* Make Trellis all-async to make creating MongoDB adapter possible
 * Finish Array support and loading Arrays of aggregators
 * Fix bugs